top of page

 post-Stewart stewards

-A few years after refusing Vanderbilt's offer, Stewart's daughter, Katy, in an astonishing move, essentially gave the place away.* In 1954, the Sacramento, California Scottish Rite Masonic Lodge, recipient of her largess, took over, thus ending the extraordinarily dedicated 78-year Stewart family service run.
+A few years after refusing Vanderbilt's offer, Stewart's daughter, Katy, would in an astonishing move essentially give the place away.
+In 1954, the Sacramento, California Scottish Rite Masonic Lodge, recipient of her largess, took over operations, thus ending an extraordinarily dedicated, 78-year Stewart family service run.*

 * The Siskiyou County Historical Society in a May 2012 newsletter reported in the Sacramento Bee reprint that "The Scottish Rite paid approximately $40,000 for the property."
 However, since the Rite's very own newsletter says the land was a gift grant to them, writer tends to believe their version.
 A gift is only a gift if one doesn't pay for it.
-Maybe the figure was the new assessment value, made whenever property changes hands, and reporter assumed they'd paid that for it, the masons maybe having kept secretive the terms of transfer, figuring it was nobody's business, and the reporter never considered that someone might've actually given away the property.
+Maybe the figure was the new assessment value, made whenever property changes hands, and reporter assumed they'd paid that for it.
+The masons maybe kept secretive the terms of transfer, figuring it was nobody's business, and the reporter never considered that someone might've actually given away the place.

-She, like her father, no doubt had believed it essential that operation of one of earth's powerful healing spots be kept simple, affordable and service-oriented.
+She, like her father, no doubt believed it essential that operation of one of earth's more powerful healing spots be kept simple, affordable and service-oriented for any and all who might drive up the hill seeking the land's special restorative powers.

-No room for any get-rich-quick schemes, unseemly preoccupation in trying to ramp up revenue with the lure of fancy lodgings and dining...or subsidizing costs by re-purposing use of the grounds and suffering sharing it with a select public to generate enough cash to compensate for their intrusion onto what could come to be thought as their own private estate to do with whatever they pleased.
+No room for any get-rich-quick schemes, unseemly preoccupation trying to ramp up revenue with lure of fancy lodgings or dining -- or subsidizing costs by re-purposing use of the grounds to more private-minded ends and suffering sharing it with a select public as if only to generate enough cash to compensate for the intrusion onto what was thought as one's own private estate to do with whatever one pleased.

 There was no such worldly nonsense afoot then.
-Only enough was charged the visitors to cover everyday costs, maintenance, live-on grounds manager's living expenses and small salary, maybe a modest improvement now and then.
-Operations under the Stewarts, and later the masons, seemed to often run close to break-even or even at a loss...apparently more or less acceptable to all concerned.
+Only enough was charged visitors to cover everyday costs, maintenance, and the live-on grounds manager's living expenses plus a small salary, maybe a modest improvement now and then.
+Operations under the Stewarts, and later the Sacramento masons, seemed to often run close to break-even or even a small loss...apparently more or less acceptable to all parties concerned.

 For the place was never about making money.
-It was a public-spirited endeavor, dedicated to providing affordable natural purification, healing and rejuvenation as a genuine service to ailing humanity.
+It was a rare public-spirited endeavor.
+One dedicated to providing affordable natural purification, healing and rejuvenation as a service to a weary humanity.

-It was essentially a public trust, a love-of-service, nonprofit-in-spirit enterprise.
-One devoted to enabling city-choked travelers and locals to rejuvenate in its easily accessible wild nature, roughing it with only basic amenities provided while focusing on detoxing, unwinding and healing through Mother Nature's simple, time-proven way.
+It was essentially a public trust, a love-of-service, nonprofit-in-spirit enterprise, devoted to enabling city-choked travelers and locals to purify, heal and rejuvenate in its accessible wild nature, roughing it, with only basic amenities provided, while focusing on detoxing, unwinding and healing Mother Nature's way.

 "It's a 24-hour day.
-It's like a child - you're always caring for it, nurturing it, trying to make it better." -- Crystal Foggy, co-manager with sister Astra, 2004-5, daughters of former longtime absentee land steward, John Foggy
+It's like a child - you're always caring for it, nurturing it, trying to make it better." -- Crystal Foggy, co-manager, with sister Astra, 2004-5, daughters of former longtime absentee legal steward, John Foggy

-Beyond hosting visitors at a then still uber-rustic retreat and providing mineral bath and sauna treatments, they busied themselves with constructing new lodgings like the row of present day apartments #1 - 6 running below the Cottage.
-(Writer's uncertain who built the Cottage -- or dorm units #7 - 10 for that matter -- but it had to be either masons, the following Weed investors or the Goodpastures.)
-Such lodging expansions enabled more to enjoy the extended benefits of taking the waters.
-A focused series of 21 daily baths was recommended to turn around the more troubling maladies. see Masonic bulletin excerpts in Vintage News Articles
+Beyond hosting visitors at a then still uber-rustic retreat and providing mineral bath and sauna treatments, they busied themselves by constructing new lodgings like the row of present day apartments #1 - 6 running below the Cottage.
+(Writer's uncertain who built the Cottage -- or dorm units #7 - 10 for that matter -- but it had to be either the masons, the following Weed investors or the Goodpastures.)
+Such lodging expansions enabled more to enjoy extended stays to better benefit by taking the waters.
+A focused series of 21 daily baths was recommended to turn around more troubling maladies. see Masonic bulletin excerpts in Vintage News Articles

-Synchronicity: Henry Stewart and his daughter each successively devoted 39 years of service to their simple, yet extraordinary, spa retreat.
-The stairway up to dorm rooms 7-10 above bathhouse, built by others long after their reigns, has, excluding later-added concrete landing pad...39 steps.
+Synchronicity: Henry Stewart and his daughter Katy each successively devoted 39 years of service to their simple yet extraordinary spa retreat.
+The stairway up to dorm rooms 7-10 above bathhouse, built by others long after their reigns, has, excluding the later-added concrete landing pad...39 steps.

 Weed Consortium

-In 1969, after some 15 years' operation, the masons sold the place for reasons unknown.
-Maybe they got tired of it not paying for itself any better due to fitful visitors, and/or managers got cabin fever and wanted to
+In 1969, after some 15 years' operation, the masons sold the place, for reasons unknown.
+Maybe they got tired of it not paying for itself any better due to a fitful visitor stream, and/or managers got cabin fever and wanted to

 move on and no replacements could be found.

-In any event, it was soon sold to a consortium of three local Weed, California businessmen: Joe Aquila and Fred
+In any event, it was soon sold to a consortium of three local Weed businessmen: Joe Aquila and Fred

 While it might just be coincidence, Thomas was himself a mason.
-Possibly it was a token gesture by the Sacramento lodge to keep the place in the family, so to speak, with a clutching-at-straws rationale that by finding a fellow mason to take over, the Sacramento lodge would've somehow, kinda sorta, kept the solemn promise believed to have been made to the founder's daughter Katy to forever keep the place a simple affordable retreat dedicated to healing under Masonic protection in exchange for gifting them the land and operation.
+Possibly it was a token gesture by the Sacramento lodge to keep the place in the family, so to speak, with a clutching-at-straws rationale that by finding a fellow mason to take over the Sacramento lodge would've somehow, kinda sorta, kept a solemn promise believed to have been made to the founder's daughter: to forever keep the place under Masonic protection as a simple affordable retreat dedicated to healing, said promise tendered as a condition for gifting them the land and operation.

 And if the new 'ownership' didn't, well, it was on them.